SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Limitations and Future Work

+{\flushleft \bf Protection against Double Spend (DS) Attacks and Censorship:} Figure \ref{fig:degreeSeveritySetup} (d) provides a comparative view for IP.
+Basis Claim~\ref{claim:DoubleSpendAttack} we assume that cases where $100\%$ IP is not achieved as cases where attackers can effect DS Attacks or censor the network.
+We look at figure \ref{fig:degreeSeveritySetup} (d) and combine the results to see a cumulative result.
+It is observed that there are openings for attackers to launch DS Attacks or censor the system a total $53.62\%$, $6.92\%$ and $0.178\%$ times out of $50000$ simulated cases each while varying the configurations and PM nodes for SimC, SimRM and SimK respectively.
+Given that we have given performance boosts to SimC and SimRM in simulations over the existing systems, they are expected to perform far worse. {\em Thus we get $\geq 99.67\%$ reduction in opportunities for DS attacks and censorship.}

+{\flushleft \bf Tolerance to faults and malicious nodes:} The edge case (current limits or lower bounds) of the existing Ripple system is at $20\%$ malicious nodes.
+The same success rate of consensus as observed at this edge case is observed at $34.21\%$ malicious nodes using our approaches.
+As before we account for extra performance boost provided to SimC. {\em This implies $1.71x$ increase in fault tolerance from $20\%$ to $\geq 34.21\%$.}

-\subsection{Limitations and Future Work}
+\section{Limitations and Future Work}

-$\bullet$ The UNL can be further tuned to take full benefit of the underlying internet's overlay graph by appropriately choosing the affinity group's membership criteria.
-Efficient membership criteria for affinity groups is out of the scope of this paper and is the subject of our ongoing research. $\bullet$ A more detailed methodology towards calculating and maintaining the trust value of UNLs at a node and network level, and also avoiding and preventing various attack vectors via multiple avenues including randomisation and membership algorithms for UNLs, detection, and reputation management in a loosely coupled system is out of scope of this paper and the subject of our ongoing research. $\bullet$ Optimisations to reduce chattiness in the context of our modified consensus algorithm can be further looked upon while implementing it and are not covered.
+$\bullet$ A methodology to build and maintain a dynamic UNL while avoiding and preventing various attack vectors via multiple avenues including randomisation and membership algorithms for UNLs, detection is out of scope of this paper and the subject of our ongoing research.

+$\bullet$ A methodology to calculate and maintain the trust value of UNLs at a node and network level, and reputation management in a loosely coupled system is out of scope of this paper and the subject of our ongoing research.

+$\bullet$ A methodology to identify if a malicious node/ account is sending two different sets of messages to different nodes is the subject of our ongoing research.

+$\bullet$ Optimisations to reduce chattiness in the context of our modified consensus algorithm can be further looked upon while implementing it and are not covered.